ThummeTo/FMI.jl/README.md

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)
 [![FMI Downloads](https://shields.io/endpoint?url=https://pkgs.genieframework.com/api/v1/badge/FMI)](https://pkgs.genieframework.com?packages=FMI)

+## Breaking Changes in FMI.jl v1.0.0
+If you want to migrate your project from FMI.jl < v1.0.0 to >= v1.0.0, you will face some breaking changes - but they are worth it as you will see!

+- Many functions, that are not part of the FMI-standard, had the prefix `fmi2...` or `fmi3...`.
+This wasn't corrected.
+Now, only functions that are defined by the standard itself, like e.g. `fmi2Instantiate` are allowed to keep the prefix.
+Other methods, like `fmi2ValueReferenceToString`, that where added to make this library more comfortable, are now cleaned to be more the Julia way: `valueReferenceToString`.
+If your code errors, the corresponding function might have lost it's prefix, so try this first.

+- Wrapper functions where removed, because that is not the Julia way.
+In most cases, this will not affect your code.

+- FMICore.jl and FMIImport.jl were divided into FMICore.jl, FMIImport.jl and FMIBase.jl.
+FMICore.jl now holds the pure standard definition (C-types and -functions), while FMIBase.jl holds everything that is needed on top of that in FMIImport.jl as well as in FMIExport.jl.

+- We tried to document every function, if you find undocumented user-level functions, please open an issue or PR.

+- Dependencies are reduced a little, to make the libraries more light-weight.

+- RAM is now auto-released, for maximum performance you can use FMUs in blocks (like file reading/writing).

 ## How can I use FMI.jl?
 1\.
 Open a Julia-REPL, switch to package mode using `]`, activate your preferred environment.